RioRocker97/my_openGL_2021/README.md

 - mytexture.h for storing GLtexture (simple 2D image texture)
 - mycamera.h for creating camera in 3d world
 - myshader.h for shader program
+- **mylight.h for defining light simulation along with shader (proposed)
 - lots of GLSL in shader folder